As Charles Hamilton Houston stated:

 The highest judicial authority only entertains appeals if it pertains to federal cases, as well as cases positioned at the state level that involve a question of law.

 The high court hears less than 1% of the cases pertaining to a writ of certiorari.
-Only if Congress initiates a constitutional amendment, can a judgement of the Supreme Court be reversed, amended, or repealed.
-It is the rule of four, that the Supreme Court uses, to have a consensus on which cases they shall accept.
+Only if Congress initiates a constitutional amendment can a judgment of the Supreme Court be reversed, amended, or repealed.
+It is the rule of four that the Supreme Court uses to have a consensus on which cases they shall accept.

 Guaranteed under Article III of the Constitution, the right of a fair trial before a competent judge and a jury of one’s peers is to be known to every citizen.